-On March 20, 2024, the Company filed a Certificate of Amendment to its Amended and Restated Certificate of Incorporation of the Company with the Secretary of State of Delaware (the "Certificate of Amendment") to affect a 1 - 12 reverse stock split (the "Reverse Stock Split") of the shares of the Company's common stock, par value \$0.0001 per share (the "Common Stock").
-The Certificate of Amendment did not decrease the number of authorized shares of Common Stock.
+On March 20, 2024, the Company filed a Certificate of Amendment to its Amended and Restated Certificate of Incorporation of the Company with the Secretary of State of Delaware (the "Certificate of Amendment") to effect a 1-for-12 reverse stock split (the "Reverse Stock Split") of the shares of the Company's common stock, par value \$0.0001 per share (the "Common Stock").
+The Certificate of Amendment did not decrease the number of authorized shares of Common Stock or change the par value thereof.
 No fractional shares were issued in connection with the Reverse Stock Split.
 Any fractional shares that would otherwise have resulted from the Reverse Stock Split were rounded up to the nearest whole number.
 The Reverse Stock Split impacted all holders of the Common Stock proportionally and did not impact any stockholder's percentage ownership of Common Stock (except to the extent the Reverse Stock Split results in any stockholder owning fractional shares).

 The reverse stock split is deemed an equity restructuring pursuant to ASC 718, Compensation - Stock Compensation.
 The Company's equity plans incorporate anti-dilutive provisions for existing equity awards, including restricted stock and stock options, to maintain the value of all awards post-reverse stock split.
-Consequently, there was no change in the fair value of the awards attributable to the reverse stock split, and no impact on stock-based compensation for the three months ending March 31, 2024.
+Consequently, there were no change in the fair value of the awards attributable to the reverse stock split, and no impact on stock-based compensation for the three and nine months ended September 30, 2024.

 The Common Stock began trading on a Reverse Stock Split-adjusted basis on the Nasdaq on March 22, 2024.
-All share and per share data has been retroactively adjusted to reflect the Reverse Stock Split.
+All share and per share data in this Quarterly Report on Form 10-Q have been retroactively adjusted to reflect the Reverse Stock Split.

-The following is a summary of stock option activity during the three months ended March 31, 2024:
+The following is a summary of stock option activity during the nine months ended September 30, 2024: